Gabby Windey: Dancing with the Stars

+The Traitors

+On June 5, 2024, it was announced Windey would compete on the third season of The Traitors.
+She won the series as a Faithful, alongside Lord Ivar Mountbatten, Dolores Catania, and Dylan Efron.

 Personal life

-Windey was in a relationship with The Bachelorette and Bachelor in Paradise contestant Dean Unglert when they were in college.
+Windey was previously in a relationship with Dean Unglert, a contestant on The Bachelorette and Bachelor in Paradise, when they attended college together.
 During her time on The Bachelor, Windey revealed she is not close with her mother and has not spoken to her in years.

 On May 13, 2022, Windey got engaged to Erich Schwer, whom she chose as the winner on her season of The Bachelorette.
-They announced their breakup on November 4, 2022.
+The couple confirmed their breakup on November 4, 2022.

+In August 2023, Windey came out during an appearance on ABC's The View by mentioning that she was dating a woman.
+Shortly after, she took to Instagram to announce her relationship with comedian and TV writer Robby Hoffman.
+Windey and Hoffman were married in January 2025.

+Fashion collaborations

+Windey was featured in the GCDS Fall/Winter 2025 “Hottie Index” campaign.